 • First and foremost is the requirement that Advance Notices be registered.
 The protection from an Advance Notice is essential so cannot be dispensed with in favour of a Letter of Obligation.

 Advance Notices over whole registered in the Land Register can be submitted electronically in the normal way.

-Registers of Scotland have recently created a digital portal for submitting Advance Notices for Transfers of Part and First Registrations electronically.
+As part of their response to Covid-19 Registers of Scotland have created a digital portal for submitting Advance Notices which also allows Advance Notices for Transfers of Part and First Registrations to be submitted electronically.

 Through UK Finance we had confirmation of the UK Lenders who had approved settlements using these interim measures, and we note these lenders at the end of this guidance.

 (ii) Summary of Electronic Submission of Applications (New)

 Registers of Scotland have created a system to allow the electronic submission of applications to register traditional deeds in the Land Register of Scotland.

 This application is by way of a new digital portal on the Registers of Scotland’s website, and we refer you to the Registers of Scotland’s website for more detailed guidance.